Best and Worst Managed WordPress Hosting of 2024: Real Reviews

 • MariaDB instead of MySQL

-• No CPU usage limits
+• No unreasonable usage limits

 • Transactional email support

 With a total of 25 features, one point (green) is awarded for each feature included or half a point (yellow) if the feature is present but there’s some inconvenience (e.g. paid feature, contact required).
-At the end, all points are added up.

 BigScootsRocket.netKinstaCloudways (not Autonomus)SiteGroundWP Engine